QMSA Required Courses

 COURSE DESCRIPTIONS:

-SOSC 26007/36007: Overview of Quantitative Methods in the Social and Behavioral Sciences.
-The course is designed to offer an overview of and present the common logic underlying a wide range of methods developed for rigorous quantitative inquiry in the social and behavioral sciences.
+SOSC 36007: Overview of Quantitative Methods in the Social and Behavioral Sciences.
+This course is designed to present the common logic underlying a wide range of methods developed for rigorous quantitative inquiry in the social and behavioral sciences.
 Students will become familiar with various research designs, measurement, and advanced analytic strategies broadly applicable to theory-driven and data-informed quantitative research in many disciplines.
-Moreover, they will understand the inherent connections between different statistical methods, and will become aware of the strengths and limitations of each.
-In addition, this course will provide a gateway to the numerous offerings of advanced quantitative methods courses.
-It is suitable for undergraduate and graduate students at any stage of their respective programs.
-Prerequisite: Introductory level statistics
+Students will also develop an understanding of the connections between different statistical methods, and become aware of the strengths and limitations of each.
+This course provides a gateway to the numerous offerings of advanced quantitative methods courses.